What Is Supportive Housing?

 Supportive housing is a common-sense solution to a seemingly intractable social problem.
 Though it was conceived as an intervention for homeless people living with mental illness, supportive housing now transforms the lives of homeless veterans, high-risk families, youth aging out of foster care and even grandparents raising grandchildren.

-There are currently 47,000 units of supportive housing in New York, and that number continues to grow.
+There are currently more than 50,000 units of supportive housing in New York, and that number continues to grow.